FEUP-MEIC-DS-2022/main-template/README.md

 Explain here in one or two short paragraphs what is the goal of the project.

+More details about the product can be found in the [product management](docs/product.md) documentation, which includes the product vision, market research and domain analysis.

-If needed, in this or any of the sections below, you can link to external resources or additional markdown files with more details (please place these in the [docs](docs/) directory).
+Note: If needed, in this or any of the sections below, you can link to external resources or additional markdown files with more details (please place these in the [docs](docs/) directory).

 ## How to use